 Students who graduate in 2014 or later and complete a minimum of fifty hours of pro bono services will be inducted into the Pro Bono Society and graduate with pro bono distinction.
-Students who graduate in 2012 or 2013 are eligible to graduate as members of the Pro Bono Society if they complete a prorated number of service hours.

-The goals of the Pro Bono Program include providing desperately needed services to the Dane County community, instilling in students a sense of professional responsibility that includes a lasting commitment to providing pro bono services, helping students learn about representing the underrepresented, providing students with practical experiences and the opportunity to interact with representatives from public interest organizations and law firms, and building a positive identity that strengthens UW Law School's community ties.
+The goals of the Pro Bono Program include: providing desperately-needed services to the Dane County community, instilling in students a sense of professional responsibility that includes a lasting commitment to providing pro bono services, helping students learn about representing the underrepresented, providing students with practical experiences and the opportunity to interact with representatives from public interest organizations and law firms, and building a positive identity that strengthens UW Law School's community ties.

-Law-related: To receive recognition for their pro bono work, students at the University of Wisconsin Law School must perform work that is law-related.
+- Law-related: To receive recognition for their pro bono work, students at the University of Wisconsin Law School must perform work that is law-related.

-No Academic Credit: Any work performed to fulfill requirements of a clinic or directed study project, or to otherwise obtain academic credit will not be counted towards recognized pro bono hours.
+- No Academic Credit: Any work performed to fulfill requirements of a clinic or directed study project, or to otherwise obtain academic credit will not be counted towards recognized pro bono hours

-Eligible Clients: To receive credit towards the Pro Bono Program service requirements, the work must serve:
+- Eligible Clients: To receive credit towards the Pro Bono Program service requirements, the work must serve:

-Clients of limited financial means or who otherwise lack access to justice;
+- People of limited financial means or

 These guidelines are adapted from ABA Model Rule 6.1.

 The Pro Bono Program (formerly the University of Wisconsin Law School Pro Bono Partnership Project) began as a pilot project in 2007.
 Its basic structure involved pairing law students with local Dane County attorneys to provide legal assistance in civil matters to persons otherwise unable to secure legal representation.
-Initially, the project utilized a volunteer law student to assist Clinical Professors Ben Kempinen and Marsha Mansfield in administering the program.
-Kristin Davis, former Career Services Public Interest advisor, also provided support.